Mad Max: Fury Road (comic book): Furiosa

-One night while hearing the musical performance of the Wives, Joe expresses interest in taking Fragile's virginity.
-The Dag upon hearing this tells him to stay away since she is the only one who has not been abused by him, and Joe in anger rapes and impregnates her.
-He later demands that they be more appreciative to him and limits their freedoms, while making them wear chastity belts.
-Furiosa is removed from her position as their bodyguard, but hatches a plan along with them to help them escape.
-Giddy however tells them to leave without her as she is too old, and they are able to successfully escape the Citadel.
+Gradually, though, a bond forms between the Wives and Furiosa.
+One night, Joe expresses interest in taking Fragile's virginity.
+The Dag, upon hearing this tells him to stay away, as she is the only one who has not been abused by him.
+Joe rapes and impregnates her.
+He further limits their freedoms, while making them wear chastity belts.
+Furiosa is dismissed for failing to keep the wives in line, she decides to make a plan so they can escape.
+Giddy tells them to leave without her as she is too old.
+They escape the Citadel.